 Disability benefits will end on the date which is the earliest of:

-- The date you return to work.
+- The date you return to work in your own occupation at your full contract percentage.

 - The date you’re no longer disabled as defined under the Plan.